-Singing Parties and other social events.
-Our full newsletter
+occasional Singing Parties and other social events.
+Our

 sample copy of our newsletter sent by mail

-Download March/April one-sheet listing with only FMS events (pdf) or Download the full March newsletter (pdf 4.6M) including FMS events and many other events around town.
+Download the full February newsletter (pdf 25M) including FMS events, and many other events around town.

 To get on our e-mail notification list, please send your name and e-mail address to maillist (at) folkmusicny.org

 The Folk Music Society of New York, Inc. is a 501(c)(3)

 |Where is the

 This website is supported by the Folk Music Society of NY, not by advertising.

 We welcome donations in any amount which are tax-deductible to the extent permissible by law.